Hosanna House Retreat 14th-18th October

 If the initial evidence is sound, the bishop can approve the petition – first checking with Rome that there is no obstacle.
 He will appoint the Postulator, with others to carry out the detailed investigation into the person’s life.
 At that point, the candidate is declared a ‘Servant of God’ and the Cause is declared open.
 Despite the requirement for intercessory power, the bishop will have to state, when the local investigation is complete, that there has been no public veneration to date.

 The formal process for Bro.
-Michael’s Cause cannot begin until 27 December 2024, but former Archbishop George Stack of Cardiff informally indicated that the CBMC could press ahead with gathering information in support of the petition.
+Michael’s Cause could not begin until 27 December 2024, but former Archbishop George Stack of Cardiff informally indicated that the CBMC could press ahead with gathering information in support of the petition, which has enabled CBMC to receive a significant number of testimonies and statements.
+Receipt of sufficient additional testimonies should enable the Cause to begin; it is hoped that this will be possible by Bro.
+Michael’s birthday in early June 2026.

 For more detail on the process, see ‘Instruction for Conducting Diocesan or Eparchial Inquiries in the Causes of Saints’ http://www.causesanti.va/it/documenti/sanctorum-mater-english.html